EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * To reduce message overhead, party U can set the message field C_V in message_3 to null (still storing the actual value of C_V) if there is an external correlation mechanism (e.g. the Token in CoAP) that enables Party V to correlate message_2 and message_3.

 *  Compute COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the cipher suite SUITE, the private authentication key of Party U, and the following parameters.
-The unprotected header MAY contain parameters (e.g. 'alg').
+The unprotected header (not included in the EDHOC message) MAY contain parameters (e.g. 'alg').

-   * protected = bstr .cbor { abc : ID_CRED_U }
+   * protected = bstr .cbor ID_CRED_U

    * payload = CRED_U

    * external_aad = TH_3

-   * abc - any COSE map label that can identify a public authentication key, see {{asym-overview}}

-   * ID_CRED_U - a CBOR type that can be used with the COSE map label.
-Enables the retrieval of the public authentication key of Party U, see {{asym-overview}}
+   * ID_CRED_U - identifier to facilitate retrieval of a public authentication key of Party U, see {{asym-overview}}

    * CRED_U - bstr credential containing the public authentication key of Party U, see {{asym-overview}}

    Note that only 'protected' and 'signature' of the COSE_Sign1 object are used in message_3, see next bullet.

 * Compute COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the cipher suite SUITE, K_3, and IV_3 and the following parameters.
 The protected header SHALL be empty.
-The unprotected header MAY contain parameters (e.g. 'alg').
+The unprotected header (not included in the EDHOC message) MAY contain parameters (e.g. 'alg').

-   * plaintext =  bstr .cborseq \[ ~protected, signature, ?
+   * plaintext =  bstr .cborseq \[ ID_CRED_U, signature, ?
 PAD_3 \]

    * external_aad = TH_3